oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 # Fourier Correlation Sample
-Fourier correlation has many applications, e.g.: measuring the similarity of two 1D signals, finding the best translation to overlay similar images, volumetric medical image segmentation, etc. This sample shows how to implement a 1D Fourier correlation using oneMKL kernel functions.
+Fourier correlation has many applications, e.g.: measuring the similarity of two 1D signals, finding the best translation to overlay similar images, volumetric medical image segmentation, etc. This sample shows how to implement 1D and 2D Fourier correlation using SYCL, oneMKL, and oneDPL kernel functions.

 For more information on oneMKL, and complete documentation of all oneMKL routines, see https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html.